 A.R.
-5-21.
+5-22.
 A coach or player wears a smart watch onto the field.

 RULING: Illegal.
-Team personnel, including players, are prohibited from wearing or bringing any device capable of transmitting information onto the field.
+Team personnel, including players, are prohibited from wearing or bringing any device capable of transmitting information onto the field other than an exclusively one-way electronic communication device used by the defense to relay the pitch or play call from the dugout to the field.
 When brought to the attention of the umpire by a coach, the umpire shall warn the violator(s) and the head coach (Rule 13.1).
 If the violator(s) does not immediately comply, the head coach (if within the facility) or the violator(s) (if the head coach is not within the facility) shall receive an administrative ejection (Rule 13.2.1.1).

-- A.R.
-5-22.
-A coach or player wears a medical device on the field. - RULING: Team personnel, including players, are prohibited from wearing any device capable of transmitting information while on the field (e.g., cell phone, smart watch, etc.).
+A.R.
+5-23.
+A coach or player wears a medical device on the field.

+RULING: Team personnel, including players, are prohibited from wearing any device capable of transmitting information while on the field (e.g., cell phone, smart watch, etc. other than an exclusively one-way electronic communication device used by the defense to relay the pitch or play call from the dugout to the field).
 But this rule was not intended to prohibit the wearing of devices necessary due to a medical condition.
 Monitoring devices (e.g., glucose and heart monitors) required to be worn due to a medical condition are permissible on the field.
 However, the device and information obtained from it can only be used for medical reasons and not for coaching purposes.
 The device should be attached in a way that will not interfere with play and, if possible, padded to protect not only the wearer but also their opponents.
 Medical documentation requiring the need to wear the device should be available to the game umpires and the opposing coach before each game.

 A.R.
-5-23.
+5-24.
 In the fifth inning, there's a hard slide into home plate which results in pushing and shoving between both players.
 Infielders and the on-deck batter quickly come to the aid of their teammates but the umpires, after conferring with each other, eject only the runner and catcher for fighting.

 - (1) After the game, the umpires ask the on-site administrator if either team videotaped the game.
-If yes, could it be made available for their review to be sure no other player should be suspended for fighting? - (2) A relative of the on-deck batter brings his video to the on-site administrator to deliver to the umpires, which shows involvement of other defensive players. - (3) The game is using video review.
+If yes, could it be made available for their review to be sure no other player should be suspended for fighting? - (2) A relative of the on-deck batter brings his video to the on-site administrator to deliver to the umpires, which shows involvement of other defensive players.

+(3) The game is using video review.